-Scripts: : Originally written in English with heavy use of Spanish terminology and references to local sites throughout, the script reflects the basic steps in a trial and includes social justice lessons and fun facts.
-An adapted English-only version also is available, and appropriate local names and sites easily can be inserted.
+Scripts: Originally written in English with heavy use of Spanish terminology and references to local sites throughout, the script reflects the basic steps in a trial and includes social justice lessons and fun facts.
+An adapted version without most of the Spanish also is available, and appropriate local names and sites easily can be inserted.

 A one-page summary and vocabulary list are included in the related handbook.
-The bailiff receives a modified script with relevant mock trial instructions, activities, and dialogue.
+The bailiff receives a modified script with relevant instructions, activities, and dialogue.